Image size 1600x900. Swimmer doing a beginner interval swim workout in a lap pool near a pace clock.

 Key cues

-• Push off in a tight streamline every time.
+• Push off every wall in a tight streamline before your first stroke.

 Common mistakes

-• Letting the kick stop on the last repeats.
+• Letting body line and kick drift on the last repeats.

 Coaching tip